 The required insurance mentioned above will not cover the vehicle damage of the at-fault driver’s vehicle unless they have additional insurance premiums like collision coverage or comprehensive insurance.
 These premiums often come at a higher price but offer peace of mind should the driver be responsible for an accident.

 Those in a not at fault car accident should file a claim against the at-fault driver’s insurance to cover for any car damage.
 In this case, they may have to prove who is at fault.
-An auto accident lawyer can help establish who is at fault for the accident and ensure the victim receives proper compensation.
+A car accident lawyer can help establish who is at fault for the accident and ensure the victim receives proper compensation.

 Who Pays in a Car Accident in Another State?